swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline/index.md

 In this chapter, you have successfully:

-1. Created a Google Service Account to grant access to the Google Cloud project from the CI/CD pipeline
+1. Granted access to the S3 bucket on your cloud provider
-2. Stored the Google Service Account key in GitHub/GitLab CI/CD configuration
+2. Stored the cloud provider credentials in the CI/CD configuration
 3. Created the CI/CD pipeline configuration file
 4. Pushed the CI/CD pipeline configuration file to Git
 5. Visualized the execution of the CI/CD pipeline